utkarsh2102/utkarsh2102.org/content/posts/foss-in-july-20.md

 Whilst the daily updates are available at the above site^, I’ll breakdown the important parts of the later half of the second month here:

 - [Marc Andre](https://github.com/marcandre), very kindly, helped in [fixing the specs](https://github.com/marcandre/rubocop-packaging/commit/90d23d16dff4fd00652d3e5c7f32c88d9c987225) that were failing earlier this month.
-Well, the problem were the specs, but I am still confused how.
+Well, the problem was with the specs, but I am still confused how so.
 Anyway..
 - Finished documentation of the second cop and marked the PR as ready to be reviewed.
 - David reviewed and suggested some really good changes and I fixed/tweaked that PR as per his suggestion to finally finish the last bits of the second cop, `RelativeRequireToLib`.
 - Merged the PR upon two approvals and released it as v0.2.0! 💖
 - We had our next weekly meeting where we discussed the next steps and the things that are supposed to be done for the next set of cops.
 - Introduced [rubocop-packaging](https://github.com/utkarsh2102/rubocop-packaging) to the outer world and requested other upstream projects to use it!
 It is being used by [13 other projects](https://github.com/utkarsh2102/rubocop-packaging/network/dependents?package_id=UGFja2FnZS0xMjY1ODQyMzQ1) already! 😭💖
-- Started to work on [packaging-style-guide](https://github.com/utkarsh2102/packaging-style-guide) but nothing really is pushed to the public repository.
+- Started to work on [packaging-style-guide](https://github.com/utkarsh2102/packaging-style-guide) but I didn't push anything to the public repository yet.
 - Worked on refactoring the `cops_documentation` Rake task which was broken by the new auto-corrector API.
 Opened [PR #7](https://github.com/utkarsh2102/rubocop-packaging/pull/7) for it.
 It'll be merged after the next RuboCop release as it uses `CopsDocumentationGenerator` class from the master branch.
 - Whilst working on [autoprefixer-rails](https://github.com/ai/autoprefixer-rails), I found something unusual.
 The second cop shouldn't really report offenses if the `require_relative` calls are from `lib` to `lib` itself.
 This is a false-positive.
 Opened [issue #8](https://github.com/utkarsh2102/rubocop-packaging/issues/8) for the same.